geostreams/geodashboard/README.md

 ### How to set up a new project:

-The easiest way is to copy `gd-template` folder and rename and customize it for the new project.
-Then include the project name in `lerna.json`, under `packages`.
+Create a new repository and move the contents of the template folder to the new repository.
+These files contain the basic setup of the geostreaming pages.

 After adjusting the files in the new project folder and customizing its `package.json`, run `npm install` to set up its dependencies and links.
-Make sure `gd-core` is included in the project `package.json`, unless your project does not depend on `gd-core`.
+Make sure `@geostreams/core` and `@geostreams/geostreaming` is included in the project `package.json`, unless your project does not depend on geostreams.

 If you are extending the base `webpack` configs, then your project must provide `src/index.jsx` and `src/index.html`.

+Refer to existing projects repositories for more information on how to setup a new project.

 ### What goes where?